 The (Mental) Training

 I started training like clockwork.
 My days were filled with hang-boarding, core workouts, and bodyweight strength training.
 It at least gave me something to do, something to work towards.
 It was an activity, something at least to de-fang the negativity swirling in my brain skull and calm my anxious mind.
 Motivation waxed and waned.
 What was the point of training if climbing was 6 months away, a lifetime in my eyes?

 I wish I could say training is enough to make me happy, but I quickly found it wasn’t.
 Hours dragged by, days seemed like an eternity.
 My small one-bedroom house started to feel like a prison.
-I had to do some serious soul searching.
-I have had to find other focuses, other interests, and skills.
+Some serious soul searching was in order.
+I have had to find other focuses, interests, and skills.
 I started diving into the pursuit of baking a perfect loaf of sourdough, of reading books I have put off for years, of playing banjo consistently.
 If nothing else, these hobbies will make rest days that much more enjoyable, right?
 Aside from climbing, what gets you excited, what interests you?
 What have you always wanted to learn?
 Is it baking bread, crocheting, or maybe it’s shooting a bow and arrow in your yard?

 I was at physical therapy one day, looking around the room as my therapist dug his way into my knee with what seemed like gorilla paws trying to rip a coconut in half.
 Soon the table I was on turned into a self-created slip n’ slide of sweat as I tried in vain to squirm away when my eyes met the flashy flat screen bolted to the wall.
 “Grow through injury, don’t just go through it.”
 What a cliche, eh?
 I almost laughed.
 But that night, I couldn’t get it out of my head.
 I woke the next morning to this mantra ping-ponging around the fishbowl I call a brain.
 It all clicked.